WTVC: As WTVC

-Channel 9 returned to full-power as ABC affiliate WTVC in Chattanooga on February 11, 1958.
+Channel 9 signed on from Chattanooga as full-power ABC affiliate WTVC on February 11, 1958.
 It still operates under the original license for WROM-TV.
 Chattanooga also became one of the smallest television markets in the country to have three VHF stations.
 WTVC is the only station in Chattanooga to have never had a secondary affiliation with another network.

 WTVC developed a strong reputation for local programming in its early years.
 Among the shows that WTVC pioneered was the children's educational show Funtime with Marcia Kling.
-Shock Theater which aired on Saturday nights developed a cult following with WTVC Programming Director Tommy Reynolds dressed up as Dracula with the moniker "Doctor Shock" alongside his irreverent sidekick "Dingbat".
+Shock Theater which aired on Saturday nights developed a cult following with WTVC programming director Tommy Reynolds dressed up as Dracula with the moniker "Doctor Shock" alongside his irreverent sidekick "Dingbat".
 The Bob Brandy Show which aired in the afternoons featured cartoons and kids activities hosted by WTVC advertising executive Bob Brandy, his wife Ingrid, and their horse Rebel.

 In 1969, Martin Theaters was sold to J. B. Fuqua, a businessman from Augusta, Georgia.
 Fuqua also owned WJBF-TV in Augusta, WTVW in Evansville, Indiana, and KTHI-TV (now KVLY-TV) in Fargo, North Dakota.
 Over the next few years each station was sold with WTVC being purchased in 1980 by the Belo Corporation of Dallas, Texas.
 In 1984, Freedom Communications bought the station along with KFDM in Beaumont, marking the newspaper chain's second television acquisition.
 Belo put WTVC and KFDM on the market after it announced plans to purchase Corinthian Broadcasting from Dun & Bradstreet so that the company could comply with the FCC-mandated ownership limit of five VHF television stations which was in effect at the time.

 When WTVC moved its operations to Chattanooga in 1958, it opened a studio at its transmitter on Signal Mountain.
 In 1966, it moved to new facilities in the Golden Gateway Shopping Center in downtown Chattanooga next to a Zayre department store.
 Over the years, however, the station outgrew the building.
 In January 2000, WTVC moved into a new digitally-equipped 26000 sqft studio located adjacent to the Highway 58 / Highway 153 interchange.

 After filing Chapter 11 bankruptcy, Freedom announced on November 2, 2011, that it would sell its stations, including WTVC, to Sinclair Broadcast Group.
 The group deal closed on April 2, 2012.